thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This is an example for a SOAP API incl. test request in APITest.json.
-The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD instances.
+The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD environments.

 ### odata_tutorial